cMadan/ElGateau/README.md

 - Demo experiments

-- Jupyter notebooks with test code
+- Jupyter notebooks with test code [ IN PROGRESS ]

-- Developer mode, that doesn't require the device to be connected, with I/O through Jupyter notebook
+- Developer mode, that doesn't require the device to be connected, with I/O through Jupyter notebook [ IN PROGRESS ]

 - Logging (in-line with experimental psychology needs)
+	* Not automatically, just a convenience class, like `Icon`

 For current (unpolished) notes on the status of the project, see [Notes.md](Notes.md)